VIDIUN/pakhshkit-js-cast-receiver/docs/features-to-your-receiver-app.md

 ### Redirect Your Streams

-If you're hosting your streams on a third party and not on Kaltura's platform, you'll need the receiver to handle the redirecting logic.
+If you're hosting your streams on a third party and not on Vidiun's platform, you'll need the receiver to handle the redirecting logic.
 To do so, configure it to force redirect to external streams as follows:

 ```html
 <!DOCTYPE html>